Alex-A-B/Pokemon-gotta-match-em-all/README.md

 # Gotta match 'em all!

 Gotta match 'em all is a Pokemon memory game!
 Based around the first 151 Pokemon which features images and additional data that is captured dynamically from the [pokeAPI](https://pokeapi.co).

+It is a Single Page Application (SPA) which is built from HTML, CSS and JavaScript.

 ## How to play